alenton/PYSQL/README.md

 # A Thank you
 Thanks for having much patience for reading this Manuel and for using PYSQL.
 We will be happy to receive any commentary on our tool.
-If any inconvenience faced, report us through issues.
+If any inconvenience is faced, report us through issues.